TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-Note that anything on the last line after the end tag will be included in the [HTML block]:
+Note that anything on the last line after the end tag will be included in the HTML block:

 ```````````````````````````````` example
 <script>